cobungra/pocket/README.md

 - Raspberry Pi zero or other with the "pocket" GPIO daughterboard (see below)
 - Chirp radio software installed (includes chirpc the CLI)
 - Required cable from the Pi to the selected radio.
 - Customize the code to suit your own radio.
-I tested with a QYT WP12 etc.
+I tested with a QYT WP12 etc. (Lines 56,62,71)

 In Use:
 Three buttons: